What does an Executive Assistant do?

 Getting a job as an executive assistant usually necessitates a combination of education and experience.
 Executive assistants are expected to be knowledgeable about company policies and procedures as well as capable of performing basic office tasks.
 After working in another position within the company structure, it is not uncommon for an employee to advance to the position of executive assistant.
 After several years of excellent performance, many lower-level secretaries advance to executive assistant status.

 Most employers prefer assistants to have a college diploma.
-Coursework in management, human resources, or even sociology can be beneficial, but most people can get with just a bachelor’s degree.
-College education is often seen corporate hiring managers as a sign of prestige and overall intelligence rather than a source of specific job-related knowledge.
+Coursework in management, human resources, or even sociology can be beneficial, but most people can get by with just a bachelor’s degree.
+College education is often seen by corporate hiring managers as a sign of prestige and overall intelligence rather than a source of specific job-related knowledge.

 This isn’t to say that obtaining a college diploma is required to work as an executive assistant.
 In many cases, practical experience trumps formal education.
 While it may be difficult to get hired at the executive level right out of high school, someone with only a high school diploma who has worked as a member of the support staff in a corporate setting for a number of years may be the most compelling candidate.
 Companies are frequently more concerned with a candidate’s ability to perform the job than with the schools listed on a resume.